UIUC-iSchool-DataViz/spr2022-adv/week11/lecture21.md

  * [vega-lite docs](https://vega.github.io/) -- the documentation for vega-lite is *very* extensively cross-referenced

 When I'm looking for a piece of information I'll often use particular "destination" keywords in google.
 For instance, searing ``svg circle mdn`` will bring me to the exact right MDN page for the properties of an SVG circle.
 Or, searching ``d3 scalelinear`` will get me to the page for linear scales.

 ---

-## Ticket to Ride

-Last time, we ended by asking for some pre-visualization prototypes of the game.

-Let's take a minute to walk through a few of these ideas.

-<p class="fragment">We're going to pause our TTR exploration for a lecture.</p>

----